- General Examination FAQs

 2. Will I be able to take the examination at a location near my house?

-In 2024, candidates testing in English have the option to take the examination at home or other location via Live Remote Proctoring (LRP).
-Please check here to learn more.
+In 2026, candidates testing in English (in April and September) or Spanish (September only) have the option to take the examination at home or other location via Live Remote Proctoring (LRP).
+Please check here to learn more about LRP in English, or check here to learn more about LRP in Spanish.

 3. How will I know the location of the test centre where I will take the examination?